Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Additional Results

 \section{Additional Results}

-In this section, we include additional results for the temporal graph classification experiment B for parameter pairs $\sigma_1, \sigma_2$, where we assign all temporal graphs generated for $\sigma_1$ to one class, while all temporal graphs generated for $\sigma_2$ are assigned to the other class.
-In \Cref{fig:classification:stdev} we show the standard deviation of classification accuracies of our TGNN model, fitting the mean accuracies of our model reported in the right panel of \Cref{fig:classification} in \Cref{sec:results}.
+In this section, we include additional results for the temporal graph classification experiment in synthetic temporal graphs for parameter pairs $\sigma_1, \sigma_2$, where we assign all temporal graphs generated for $\sigma_1$ to one class, while all temporal graphs generated for $\sigma_2$ are assigned to the other class.
+In \Cref{fig:classification:stdev} we show the standard deviation of classification accuracies of our TGNN model, fitting the mean accuracies of our model reported in \Cref{fig:classificationRQ3} in \Cref{sec:results}.

-The left panel of \Cref{fig:classification:gat} shows the mean accuracy of Graph Attention Network applied to the time-concatenated static graph across 20 runs (mean standard deviation $0.048$).
+\Cref{fig:classification:gat} shows the mean accuracy of GAT applied to the time-concatenated static graph across 20 runs (mean standard deviation $0.048$).
 We find that this model is not able to reliably classify temporal graphs for any combination of parameters $\sigma_1, \sigma_2$.